 The rupee traded marginally lower by 15 paise to 55.27 against the dollar in early trade today as the American currency gained strength against euro and other Asian currencies.

 Asian shares eased as investors took profits and scrambled to cover shorts after positive U.S. earnings failed to dispel pessimism about the creaky global economy as more disappointing data emerged.
 Except Hnag Seng and Taiwan Weighted all the other Asian markets closed in the negative.
 Nikkei down 1.4% was the top loser along with Shanghai Composite and Jakarta Composite losing 0.6-0.7%.

 The European markets too were in the red with CAC, DAX and FTSE down 0.1-0.3%.

-From the banking counter, Kotak Mahindra Bank, Federal Bank, ICICI Bank, Indusind Bank, HDFC Bank and SBI down 1-3% were the major draggers.
+From the banking counter, Kotak Mahindra Bank, Federal Bank, ICICI Bank, Axis Bank, Indusind Bank, HDFC Bank, HDFC and SBI down 1-3% were the major draggers.

-Among the losers were Dr Reddys Lab down nearly 3%, extending its previous day’s around 1% fall, on reporting a slightly lower-than-expected 28% year-on-year growth in consolidated net profit at Rs 336 crore for the quarter ended June 2012.
+On the losing side were Dr Reddys Lab down nearly 3%, extending its previous day’s around 1% fall, on reporting a slightly lower-than-expected 28% year-on-year growth in consolidated net profit at Rs 336 crore for the quarter ended June 2012.